 Token-based authentication is enabled by default for all Databricks accounts launched after January 2018.
 If it is disabled, your administrator must enable it before you can perform the tasks described in this article.
-See Enable token-based authentication for your workspace.
+See Manage personal access tokens.

 This section describes how to generate a personal access token in the Databricks UI.
 You can also generate and revoke tokens using the Token API.